sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/03-01-PODs-with-kubectl/README.md

 ## Demo - Expose Pod with a Service (Load Balancer Service)
 - Expose pod with a service (Load Balancer Service) to access the application externally (from internet)
 - **Ports**
-    - port: Port on which node port service listens in Kubernetes cluster internally
+    - **port**: Port on which node port service listens in Kubernetes cluster internally
-    - targetPort: We define container port here on which our application is running.
+    - **targetPort**: We define container port here on which our application is running.